-Complexity Reduction helps companies simplify their strategy, organization, products, processes and information technology.
-Reduction in any of these areas opens up opportunities for simplification in others.
-Unwieldy complexity often results from business expansions or bureaucracies that unnecessarily complicate a company’s operating model, leading to sluggish growth, higher costs and poor returns.
-Complexity Reduction finds inflection points where products or services fully meet customer needs at the lowest costs.
-By streamlining product lines, for example, companies may be able to simplify organization structures and decision making to serve their core customers better while also reducing demands on business processes and information systems.
+Complexity Reduction is a process to help companies simplify their strategy, organization, products, processes, and technology.
+Reducing complexity in any of these areas creates opportunities for simplification in others.
+Unwieldy complexity often comes from business expansions or bureaucracies that unnecessarily complicate a company’s operating model.
+This may lead to sluggish growth, higher costs, and poorer returns.
+Complexity Reduction finds inflection points where products or services meet customer needs at the lowest costs.
+For example, companies that streamline product lines may be able to simplify organizational structures and decision making.
+This results in better service to their core customers, with reduced demands on business processes and information systems.

 Usage and satisfaction among survey respondents